EBI-Metagenomics/EMG-docs/docs/faqs.rst

 How can I re-analyse my data with a different version of the pipeline?
 ----------------------------------------------------------------------
 It is possible to analyse data sets with different versions of our analysis pipeline.
-The original analyses are not deleted and are available side by side on our web site.
+The original analyses are not deleted and are available side by side on our website.
 Users interested in having data re-analysed should `contact <metagenomics-help@ebi.ac.uk>`_ us.

 Can I request that a dataset is analyzed if I am not the original submitter?
 ----------------------------------------------------------------------------